aron/example.framerfx/README.md

 ## Converting a Project

-If you want to convert an existing framerx project to the folder format you MyProject.framerx:
+If you want to convert an existing `framerx` project to the folder format you can do so.
+For example converting a Framer project called MyProject.framerx:

 1. In Finder rename the MyProject.framerx file to MyProject.zip
 2. Unzip into a folder called MyProject